js-mentorship-razvan/css/README.md

 # CSS
 This repository contains CSS study notes

-CSS (Cascading Style Sheets) is the language that specifies how documents/ web pages are presentet to users.
+CSS (Cascading Style Sheets) is the language that specifies how documents/ web pages are presented to users.
 With CSS you can design a web page to look exactly how you want.
 Let's see how it actually works.

 First of all, CSS can be implemented in the HTML document itself, but also in a separate document.
-Most of the time will be a separate document to keep things more clean and easy to manage.
+Most of the time we will find it in a separate document to keep things more clean and easy to manage.

 *CSS has two specific rules, _selectors_ and _properties_.*